edyu/wtf-zig-comptime/README.md

 You can read [Loris Cro](https://kristoff.it)'s blog ["What is Zig's Comptime?"](https://kristoff.it/blog/what-is-zig-comptime/).

-You can find the code [here](https://github.com/edyu/wtf-zig-comptime) and the older code that mostly uses `comptime` is [here](https://github.com/beachglasslabs/eraser/tree/405a6809c387eb83de279b2f9f9fb15e5e37ee18).
+You can find the code [here](https://github.com/edyu/wtf-zig-comptime).

 Special thanks to [InKryption](https://github.com/inkryption) for helping out on **comptime** questions!

-The erasure coding project I mentioned earlier is [here](https://github.com/beachglasslabs/eraser).
+The erasure coding project I mentioned earlier is [here](https://github.com/beachglasslabs/eraser), and the older code that mostly uses `comptime` is [here](https://github.com/beachglasslabs/eraser/tree/405a6809c387eb83de279b2f9f9fb15e5e37ee18).

 ## ![Zig Logo](https://ziglang.org/zero.svg)